 - To list, its integration and cost of set-up are exorbitant.

-- So, it is not as accommodating to smaller or ever-changing businesses.
+- It is not as accommodating to smaller or ever-changing businesses.

 4. EY -Helix